-Somatization can give rise to a group of disorders broadly referred to as the somatoform disorders, which may be characterized by chronic and severe symptoms.
-People experiencing these disorders often find their symptoms highly distressing, and this can significantly impact their social and occupational lives.
-Sufferers often do not agree that their symptoms have underlying psychological roots; instead they feel sure that the symptoms are the result of a physical problem.
+Somatization can give rise to a group of disorders broadly referred to as somatoform disorders, which may be characterized by chronic and severe symptoms.
+People experiencing these disorders often find their symptoms highly distressing, which can significantly impact their social and occupational lives.
+Sufferers often do not agree that their symptoms have underlying psychological roots; instead, they feel sure that the symptoms are the result of a physical problem.

 - Conversion disorder

 - Body dysmorphic disorder (BDD)

 People with SSD experience many different physical symptoms including:

 - Abdominal pain

 - Menstrual problems

 - Sexual dysfunction

 People with SSD become so focused on their symptoms that they can become severely distressed and experience difficulties with daily life or may even suffer disability.
 The extreme anxiety sufferers experience over their symptoms leads them to frequently make doctor appointments.

 Examples of excessive thoughts, feelings, and behaviors associated with SSD include: